Strand Parishes Trust

 Overview

 The Strand Parishes Trust was formed by merging four long-established charities from the ancient parishes of St Mary le Strand and St Clement Danes.
 Registered as a charity in November 2007 (charity number 1121754), the trust aims to distribute over £200,000 annually to support disadvantaged people in the City of Westminster.
 The trust's mission focuses on “relief of need and advancement in life through educational support” for those facing challenges such as poverty, ill-health, unemployment, or a lack of opportunity or education.
-The trust operates through grant-making to both individuals and community organizations, with grants paid through recognized sponsor organizations and third-party bodies rather than directly to individual applicants.
+The trust operates through grant-making to both individuals and community organisations, with grants paid through recognised sponsor organisations and third-party bodies rather than directly to individual applicants.

 Funding Priorities